mongodb/mongo-python-driver/doc/faq.rst

 For `Twisted <http://twistedmatrix.com/>`_, see `TxMongo
 <http://github.com/fiorix/mongo-async-python-driver>`_.
 Compared to PyMongo,
-TxMongo is less stable, lack features, and is less actively maintained.
+TxMongo is less stable, lacks features, and is less actively maintained.

 What does *OperationFailure* cursor id not valid at server mean?
 ----------------------------------------------------------------